ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 | Calling `getSheetDataForExcel` starts a **Multiple Sheet** export process, that can only be ended by calling the `exportMultipleSheetsAsExcel` or `getMultipleSheetsAsExcel` methods.
 Until one of these two methods is called to complete the process, no data can be exported from the grid using `exportDataAsExcel` or `getDataAsExcel`.

 ## Using Selected Rows
-In this example, we combine the `onlySelected=true` property to limit the export to 100 rows per sheet.
+In this example, we use the `onlySelected=true` property to segment the grid data into multiple sheets, each containing 100 data rows.

 Note the following: